Philosophy: a brief overview

 While my teaching deals with many of the major figures of 18th-20th century European philosophy, my research focuses on problems of consciousness, both in contemporary as well as historical settings.
 My main interests lie with the theoretical philosophy of Immanuel Kant and Edmund Husserl in relation to philosophy of mind and perception.
 Some of my work appeared in Continental Philosophy Review, Phenomenology and the Cognitive Sciences, Human Studies, Canadian Journal of Philosophy, Southern Journal of Philosophy, and International Journal of Philosophical Studies, among others.

-My first book on perception and reality is currently in press.
-My book deals with the question which conditions have to be in place in perception in order to make access to objective reality – and thereby knowledge of the external world – possible.
-It is entitled Perception and Reality in Kant, Husserl, and McDowell.
-It is scheduled to appear March 2020, and will be published by Routledge (see the link above for more information).
+My first book Perception and Reality in Kant, Husserl, and McDowell was published by Routledge, February 2020.
+In it, I deal with the question which conditions have to be in place in perception in order to make access to objective reality – and thereby knowledge of the external world – possible (see the link above for more information).

 My music on spotify